Inside the beautiful Gapyeong Valley ( 가평) lies Nami Island ( 남이섬 ), one of Korea’s biggest tourist attractions.

-With its bright colors and quirky sculptures, it’s a hit for Instagrammers and couples in their matching outfits wanting to get those fun, cute snaps.
+With its bright colors and quirky sculptures, it’s a hit for Instagrammers and couples in matching outfits wanting to get those fun, cute snaps.

-Gapyeong was extremely busy during my visit and had I gone to Petite France, I would have spent more time waiting in the queue for the next tour bus than exploring the village.
+If I included Petite France in my Nami Island itinerary, I would’ve spent more time waiting in the queue for the shuttle bus than exploring the actual village.

 If there’s one thing you need to include in your Nami Island itinerary, it’s Dakgalbi.

-However, I highly recommend you extend your stay to Nami Island and spend the night in Chuncheon, which is only a few stops away on the metro.
+However, I highly recommend you extend your stay to Nami Island and spend the night in Chuncheon, which is only a few stops away on the Seoul metro.

 Chuncheon Dakgalbi Street